 Erez and Vered

-His wife Vered’s family history is particularly impressive: her Jewish grandmother, Liesje de Vries, was 15 years old when World War II hit the Netherlands.
+Vered’s family history is particularly impressive: her Jewish grandmother, Liesje de Vries, was 15 years old when World War II hit the Netherlands.
 During the war years, the family moved from one hiding place to another.
-At first Liesje was separated from her family and lived for a while on an island in northern Holland, where she kept a diary – just like another well known Dutch Jewish girl, Anne Frank.
+At first, Liesje was separated from her family and lived for a while on an island in northern Holland.
 After the war, Liesje married a Holocaust survivor, and the couple had two sons.
-When her father was 8 years old, his father passed away.
-Her grandmother remarried, this time to a Dutch non-Jewish widower named Roel Meyer.
-Meyer had a daughter from a previous marriage, and that girl is Vered’s mother.
-Vered grew up in Jerusalem, and was considered a very opinionated young girl.
-When she was 15, she met the young man who would later become her husband, Erez.
+Liesje’s Jewish son fell in love with his non-Jewish stepsister, Els.
+It was Els who began to get actively involved with Judaism and was interested in the cultural and religious past of her husband, Joel.
+The Jewish side of the family, some of which were already living in Israel, helped the young couple, and finally, they found themselves on the way to Israel with their two small daughters.
+Vered grew up in Jerusalem, and when she was 15, she met the young man who would later become her husband, Erez.
 When she was at the end of the 11th grade they were engaged, and they married during her senior year.
+Vered was pregnant when she went to take her final math exam, and by the time she graduated with a BA in education, the couple had three children.
 Today they are the proud parents of five children.

 As one of the founders of the Tura Winery alongside her husband Erez, Vered became a "spokesperson of Samaria".
 People taste their wine and listen to her personal story and the story of the winery.
 Vered works tirelessly to give people a positive view of the land and people of Judea and Samaria and spread the true story of what's happening in Israel.